ulmefors/CarND-Behavorial-Cloning/README.md

 ### Left/right camera offset
 For every data point there are three camera images taken at the left, center and right of the car.
 In the simulation we will predict steering angle using only the center image.

-However, by adding a steering offset to the left and right images we can use these camera angles from the training data.
+However, by adding a steering offset to the left and right images we can use these side camera angles from the training data.
 For example, the center image below shows a situation where the driver steers slightly right at 0.177.
 By adding an offset of 0.25 to the left image we get a harder right turn which would be necessary if driving closer to the edge as in the left image.
 The opposite adjustment is made in the right image which instead results in a slight left turn of -0.073.